-Some of these change projects reach their goals, but some fail or face serious problems along the way.
-The required amounts of time and resources often turn out to be heavily underestimated causing many projects to be deemed failures, not only by police forces, but also by politicians, the media or the general public.
-In addition, large scale change processes may be perceived as threatening to the police’s organisational identity resulting in resistance by police officers and the public alike.
-This can lead to a critical decrease in commitment, loyalty, and effectiveness and consequently a decline in the public’s perception of legitimacy.
+Some of these change projects achieve their goals, others fail or face serious problems along the way.
+The amount of time and resources required is often greatly underestimated, which means that many projects are considered failed not only by the police, but also by politicians, the media or the public.
+Furthermore, large-scale change processes can be perceived as a threat to the organizational identity of the police, leading to resistance from police officers and the public alike.
+This can lead to a critical decline in engagement, loyalty and effectiveness, and thus a decline in the public’s perception of legitimacy.

-Based around 11 interconnecting work-packages, COMPOSITE attempts to find out what factors contribute to success or failure of these change processes.
-Our researchers are having a close look at organisational structures, organisational identities and cultures, leadership styles, and processes in the police across ten European countries.
-During the initial phase, work-packages aimed at investigating the content of current change programmes in European policing by analysing the police’s external challenges and identifying the internal resources and capabilities that serve to counter such threats.
-Other work-packages research knowledge sharing and technology trends, providing insights into the organisational structures that promote change initiatives.
-The second phase of the research project will mainly focus on change processes and on understanding the role of specific organisational features, national and organisational culture, identity, and leadership in the management of change.
+Based on 11 interlocking work packages, COMPOSITE tries to find out which factors contribute to the success or failure of these change processes.
+Our researchers examine organizational structures, organizational identities and cultures, leadership styles and processes in the police force in ten European countries.
+In the initial phase, work packages aimed to examine the content of current change programs in European policing by analyzing the external challenges facing the police and identifying the internal resources and capabilities that serve to counter such threats.
+Other work packages explore knowledge sharing and technology trends, and provide insights into the organizational structures that drive change initiatives.
+The second phase of the research project mainly focuses on change processes and on understanding the role of specific organizational characteristics, national and organizational culture, identity and leadership in managing change.

-COMPOSITE is funded over a period of four years out of the FP 7 framework programme of the European Union.
+Compostie was funded over a period of four years from the FP 7 framework program of the European Union.
 Its consortium consists of 15 partners from ten European countries.
-It cooperates with police forces in Belgium, the Czech Republic, France, Germany, Italy, the Republic of Macedonia, the Netherlands, Romania, Spain, and the United Kingdom.
-Official project start was August 1, 2010.
-The project coordinator is Dr. Gabriele Jacobs of Erasmus University Rotterdam.
-The dissemination coordinator is Dr. Jochen Christe-Zeyse of Universityof Applied Sciences of the State Police of Brandenburg.
+It works with police forces in Belgium, the Czech Republic, France, Germany, Italy, the Republic of Macedonia, the Netherlands, Romania, Spain and the United Kingdom.
+The official start of the project was August 1, 2010.